-- first determining whether the facts as alleged are proved; - if so, then determining whether the proven facts amount to the statutory ground (e.g. misconduct) of the allegation; - if so, hearing further argument on the issue of impairment and determining whether the registrant's fitness to practise is impaired; and - if so, hearing submissions on the question of sanction and then determining what, if any, sanction to impose.
+- if so, then determining whether the proven facts amount to the statutory ground (e.g. misconduct) of the allegation; - if so, hearing further argument on the issue of impairment and determining whether the registrant's fitness to practise is impaired; and - if so, hearing submissions on the question of sanction and then determining what, if any, sanction to impose.